Kunohe District, Iwate

 Kunohe District (九戸郡, Kunohe-gun) is a rural district located in Iwate Prefecture, Japan.

 As of June 1, 2019, the district has an estimated population of 33,315 with a density of 43.6 per km2 and an area of 763.56 km2.
-The entire city of Kuji, and the most of the town of Kuzumaki were formerly part of Kunohe District.
+The entire city of Kuji, and most of the town of Kuzumaki were formerly part of Kunohe District.

 Towns and villages

 The district has two towns and two villages: